vikasdongarwar/Expedia-clone-/README.md

 ## Blogg link

-- [Click here](https://medium.com/@vikasdongarwar1012/22585a54de0a) to Read Blogg on Medium
+- [Click here](https://medium.com/@vikasdongarwar1012/22585a54de0a) to Read Blog on Medium

 ## Authors